solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-custom-on-chain-programs.md

 ## Summary

 Solana has multiple onchain programs you can use.
-Instructions that use these programs need to have data in a custom format determined by the program.
+Instructions that use these programs have data in a custom format determined by the specific function being invoked in the onchain program.

 ## Lesson